Funding | Grantmaking Overview | CLIP

 Does CLIP fund voter engagement and voter education?

-The CLIP Fund does not specifically fund an organization's voter engagement and education efforts.
-The Emerging Opportunities Fund does provide this support to eligible organizations.
-However, CLIP may provide resources to an issue campaign that includes voter outreach and education as part of the strategy to influence or enact a specific policy.
+The CLIP Fund does not specifically fund an organization's voter engagement and education efforts; however, the Infrastructure Opportunities Fund does provide this support to eligible organizations.
+That said, CLIP may provide resources to an issue campaign that includes voter outreach and education as part of the strategy to influence or enact a specific policy.

 Please email policy@inatai.org.